Mertdil/graduationproject-Met-Identification-in-TTbar-Events/README.md

 # graduationproject_2023
 Met Identification with WGAN-GP algorithms.
-In recent years, GANs have gained increasing attention as generative models that are often superior to Variational Autoencoders and have shown very impressive results in image formation.
-While the Standard Model (SM) has shown great success in providing experimental predictions, it leaves some phenomena unexplained and is far from being a complete theory of fundamental interactions.
-It is therefore very interesting to integrate these new tools into our search for missing transverse energy.
-This work is dedicated to the use of a special type of Neural Network called WGAN-GP: WGAN-GP is focused on the search for missing transverse energy and kinematic distributions for charged leptons and jets.
-It aimed to use the method of missing transverse energy distributions to estimate and predict anomalies below the missing signal region.
-A correlation between Monte Carlo simulations and WGAN-GP signals was found in extracting a distribution of signals produced under missingenergy.
+•Deep learning algorithms have been used to study lost energy momentum, one of the Standard Model Problems in physics.

+•It aims to predict and reconstruct anomalies below the signal region that cannot be easily observed.

+•This work is dedicated to the use of a special type of Neural Network called Wassetein Generative Adversial Network-Gradient Penalthy (WGAN-GP).

+•WGAN-GP is focused on the search for missing transverse energy and kinematic distributions for charged leptons and jets, which are subatomic particles.

+• A correlation has been found between Monte Carlo simulations used to detect particles and WGAN-GP signals that extract the distribution of signals produced under missing energy.